Jessica’s upcoming and past events include readings, workshops, lectures, and more. Contact Jessica today for interview requests or other queries.

 An alternate version of Jessica’s “Red/Act” is featured at the summer 2019 exhibition Umbra: New Prints for a Dark Age at the International Print Center New York City, located in Manhattan.

 Jessica’s book The Last Exotic Petting Zoo is being featured in the upcoming film Welcome to Pine Grove!
 Keep an eye on the film production and check out actor Ellen Burstyn reading on set:

 March 2019: Jessica talked about her latest poetic projects at the Mt.
-Hood Cherokees meeting on Saturday, March 9 at 10:30 am.
+Hood Cherokees meeting on Saturday, March 9.

-February 2019: Jessica was at Halcyon Art’s Lab Open Studios on Saturday, February 23, in Washington DC from 11 am – 2 pm.
+February 2019: Jessica was at Halcyon Art’s Lab Open Studios on Saturday, February 23, in Washington DC.

 January 2019: Jessica spoke at the La Maison Française (Embassy of France) for Washington DC’s “Night of Ideas” on Red/Act: The State of Incarcerated Indigenous Women and Poetry.